Beginner-Friendly Crochet Rose Pattern Free

 • Yarn: Choose a soft yarn, preferably in a color of your choice for the rose and green for the sepal (optional, depending on customization ideas).

-• Glue: Craft glue or a hot glue gun (for assembling the rose).
+• Glue: Crochet glue or a hot glue gun (for assembling the rose).

 • Scissors.